richardmleggett/MARTi/docs/source/index.rst

 MARTi is a software package designed for performing real-time analysis of metagenomic samples using nanopore sequencing.
 If you're not working in real-time, MARTi may still be a quick and easy analysis solution for you.
 And if you're not using nanopore sequencing, you may still benefit from using MARTi to analyse your data.

+You can try MARTi out at `http://marti.cyverseuk.org <http://marti.cyverseuk.org>`_.

 MARTi runs on Linux and on macOS.
 At the moment, Windows is not supported.

 ..
 Note::